-Remember, if it's a contraction or a possession, only then are apostrophes on the guest list.
-However, an apostrophe showing the possessive on a plural needs to go after the s that is making the word plural.
-It would be acceptable if the above sign read:
+If, however, a plural word needs to show possession, then it's time for the apostrophe to come on over.
+An apostrophe showing the possessive on a plural needs to go after the S that is making the word plural.
+So it would be acceptable to say:

 Or, it could reference a singular cheesesteak and say:

 Apostrophes are finicky little things that only like to express their jubilation when the timing is right.
 So, only two occasions will give them cause to hop out into the limelight: contractions and possessions.
 If we can all remember that, then we're one step closer to becoming apostrophe aficionados, and who wouldn't like a title like that?

 Read our article on Using Contractions Correctly for more help on those shortened words and don't forget to post a comment about using apostrophes below.